doeabla/Class_ML_Customer_Churn_Analysis/README.md

 On the contrary, ANOVA tests reveal that two continuous variables, monthly charges and tenure, lack a statistically significant effect on customer attrition.
 With p-values below 0.05, the null hypothesis can reasonably be accepted in this regard.

+For modeling, models consistently identify true positives (TP) and true negatives (TN) while generating false positives (FP) and false negatives (FN), impacting overall accuracy for the unbalanced data.
+When data is balanced through techniques like SMOTE, models turn to prioritize the minority class ('Churn: Yes') for improved sensitivity, however model assessment requires metrics like accuracy, precision, recall, and F1-score on an independent validation set.
+Among models, the Random Forest Classifier excels in cross-validation accuracy for balanced data, with Gradient Boosting Classifier closely following.
+Model selection depends on priorities, considering SVC's true positive count or Gradient Boosting's balanced F1-score, requiring rigorous metric evaluation and problem-specific analysis

 ## Recommendations
 1. Tailored Strategies for Different Groups
 2. Prioritize Customer Satisfaction